lfr/lfr.github.io/ad-astra.md

 ---
 layout: page
 title: F# ad astra series
+summary: >-
+  Take F# to the stars complete series ✨🚀✨
 ---

-For your convenience all 3 articles leading to "Take F# to the stars" can be found below, in chronological order.
+For your convenience all 3 articles leading up to "Take F# to the stars" can be found below, in chronological order.
 <p><br></p>

 <div class="posts">